FrankBeatrice/modern-owl/terms-conditions.md

 - question: SECTION L - ALLERGIES
   answer: "We are not always able to accommodate for all allergies prior to your order.
-    \ \nPlease check with us first if you have any concerns or questions by contacting us @ VelocityTrainingNutrition@gmail.com  \nWe will do our best to craft the perfect meal for you & your fam.  \nWhether that means you yourself, your friends, relatives &\\\\or   \nanimal companions. "
+    \ \nPlease check with us first if you have any concerns or questions by contacting us at VelocityTrainingNutrition@gmail.com  \nWe will do our best to craft the perfect meal for you & your fam.  \nWhether that means you yourself, your friends, relatives &\\\\or  \nanimal companions."
 layout: faq
 menu:
   main: